Canop/broot/website/docs/documentation/installation.md

 *note: the brew formula is maintained by a third party and may be less up to date.*

-# MacPorts
+# APT / Deb

-You can also install broot via [MacPorts](https://www.macports.org):

-    sudo port selfupdate
-    sudo port install broot
+Ubuntu and Debian users may use this apt repository: [https://packages.azlux.fr/](https://packages.azlux.fr/)

-*note: the MacPorts port for broot is also maintained by a third party and may be less up to date.*
+*note: this repository is also maintained by a third party.*

 # Installation Completion : the `br` shell function